nabilahintaka/Electricity-Energy-Analyst/README.md

 This is a repository to showcase my data analytics skills and projects that i get during my studies using Python and Tableau

+---

+# Cases
+You work in a company for sustainable energy.
+You are asked to create a Data Warehouse, ETL, dashboardfor the company's analysis